davesteele/splitcpy/README.md

 Install the script into the path on both the local and remote computer.

-This is currently demonstration quality.
+This is currently only supports downloading files.

 ## Usage